Table of Contents

 Real estate investment for women, particularly, can practically be very important for their portfolios.
 Women simply live longer than men!
 The need to maintain and grow the value of a retirement portfolio is a pragmatic concern.
 What better way than to include real estate investing as part of their overall investment strategy.
 Good real estate investing can only enhance the prospect of enjoying the benefits of things like reasonable leverage (typically as much as 4 or 5 times) and the miracle of compound interest over an extended period of time.

-Accordingly, take advantage of having solid real estate investing as a meaningful part of your portfolio since it is self evident as a way to enjoy reasonable returns and protect against the vagaries of other classes of investment and vice versa.
+Accordingly, take advantage of having real estate backed investing as a meaningful part of your portfolio since it is self evident as a way to enjoy reasonable returns and protect against the vagaries of other classes of investment and vice versa.

 Most of us never get a chance to participate directly in a major real estate project — usually grabbed up by big players, like private equity firms, banks, insurance companies, pension funds, and government institutions.
 We are mostly left to public mutual funds, real estate investment trusts (“REITs”), exchange traded funds (“ETFs”) and the like.